Sally Storr, MA (Counselling), BSc (Hons) Psychology, MBACP

 7 years experience in Human Resources, World Health Organization, Geneva.

-Educational Adviser (Psychology and Counselling) since January 2013 and Tutor at Open University (Counselling Foundation Degree) since 2010
+7 years experience as Educational Adviser (Psychology and Counselling) and Tutor at The Open University (Counselling Foundation Degree)

 Areas of counselling I deal with